US Fulbright Logo

 Summary of Site

-The collaboration includes over thirty faculty at MU and UCSF, with a budget of $10 million and over 50 publications annually.
-Some of the important projects that could be leveraged for training future GloCal fellows include:
+The collaboration includes several dozen faculty members from both MU and UCSF, and is managed by IDRC, with an annual operating budget of approximately $9 million and about 50 publications each year.
+Some of the important projects that can be leveraged for training of GloCal and Fulbright-Fogarty fellows include:

-- A Multisectoral Strategy to Address Persistent Drivers of the HIV Epidemic in East Africa.
+• A Multisectoral Strategy to Address Persistent Drivers of the HIV Epidemic in East Africa (SEARCH SAPPHIRE study).

-- Program for Resistance, Immunology, Surveillance, and Modeling of Malaria in Uganda.
+• Program for Resistance, Immunology, Surveillance, and Modeling of Malaria in Uganda (PRISM study).

 Primary Contacts